clarkedarkmatter/mighty-oak-322bf/index.md

       Nursery raised with care from youth, these cacti can live to be 50 - 60 years old.
 This is why we suggest naming them.
     actions:
-      - title: 'Meet the  '
+      - title: 'Meet the Cacti '
         url: /store
         arrow: true
         style: primary